telvarost/OldAndOrnate-StationAPI/README.md

 A StationAPI mod for Minecraft Beta 1.7.3 that adds in a few small old features and other random ornate addons.
 - Requires [Zastavka API](https://modrinth.com/mod/zastavkaapi) (used to freeze/chill enemies when hit with the Lapis Lazuli Sword)

-# Old and Ornate
-Mod now works on Multiplayer with GlassConfigAPI version 3.0+ used to sync configs!
+- Mod works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 3.0+ used to sync configs!

 ### Adobe Features
 Adds adobe blocks, recipes, and terrain generation (ported from mod archive and enhanced with configs)